ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>A look at the reasons for switching between Apple and other devices, and why I always end up back using Apple.</blockquote>

 <h3>3.
-A Developer’s Roadmap to Mastering Kotlin Multiplatform - <a href="https://medium.com/proandroiddev/a-developers-roadmap-to-mastering-kotlin-multiplatform-e4e03aef765f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Test smarter, not harder: new testing strategies documentation - <a href="https://medium.com/androiddevelopers/test-smarter-not-harder-new-testing-strategies-documentation-255973814ae3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProAndroidDev`**
+✍️ **posted by `Android Developers`**

-<blockquote>In modern mobile development, cross-platform frameworks are gaining popularity because they offer key advantages, such as reducing the…</blockquote>
+<blockquote>A significant update to our official documentation on testing strategies will help you create more robust apps across form factors.</blockquote>

 <h3>4.
-Elevating Your Jetpack Compose UI with GraphicsLayer - <a href="https://medium.com/proandroiddev/elevating-your-jetpack-compose-ui-with-graphicslayer-2565bb90fef8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 5 Problems Google Leaves to Third-Party Vendors for Android Developers - <a href="https://medium.com/itnext/top-5-problems-google-leaves-to-third-party-vendors-for-android-developers-3c11ddebb76b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProAndroidDev`**
+✍️ **posted by `ITNEXT`**

-<blockquote>Explore the Power of Layer-based transformations and effects</blockquote>
+<blockquote>Critical Gaps in Android Development: Where Google Relies on Third-Party Solutions</blockquote>

 <h3>5.
 Compilers are better than humans - <a href="https://medium.com/@joostklitsie/compilers-are-better-than-humans-216e84e2dda4" target="_blank" rel="noopener noreferrer">link</a></h3>